-Expungement Lawyer in Louisiana and Mississippi
+Expungement Lawyer in Lafayette, Louisiana

 If you were arrested for a charge of any kind, but not convicted, or convicted of a minor charge, you may be able to have your record expunged.
 Once expunged, your arrest or conviction will be “sealed” and will not be available to the public or visible on criminal background checks.
 The record will still exist and can be viewed by certain government agencies such as law enforcement, but an expungement can be extremely beneficial to you if a public criminal record would prevent you from getting a job, renting an apartment, attending school, or applying for a professional license.